Skip to main content

 3.3.3 Surplus Property Disposal Fees

-Cost centers are not charged disposal fees for routine removal and disposal of Surplus Property.
-In rare situations where the disposal requires specialized equipment, processing, or expertise, the cost center will bear the burden of these additional costs.
+Cost Centers are not charged disposal fees for routine removal and disposal of Surplus Property.
+In rare situations where the disposal requires specialized equipment, processing, or expertise, the Cost Center will bear the burden of these additional costs.

 3.4 Sale of Surplus Property